boyter/boyter.org/content/posts/2013-01-10-code-for-a-search-engine-in-php-part-1.md

 		return INDEXLOCATION.$name.SINGLEINDEX_DOCUMENTFILEEXTENTION;
 	}</pre>

 Where INDEXLOCATION needs to be defined somewhere (enforced in the constructor) and the file extention is in the index file.
-The reason for the INDEXLOCATION to be defined outside this file is that we don&#8217;t want to work it out ourselves but have the developer using this code define where the index should live.
+The reason for the INDEXLOCATION to be defined outside this file is that we don't want to work it out ourselves but have the developer using this code define where the index should live.

 The next method we need is to get a document list, getDocuments.